Gardenia taitensis, pronounced [gar-DEEN-ya] [tay-TEN-sis], is a tropical plant species in the family Rubiaceae.

 Soil Mixture, Organic Matter & Transplanting

 Your soil should also have excellent drainage to prevent the roots from rotting.
-Gardenia taitensis is susceptible to root rot under poor conditions, leading to poor growth, stunted flowers, or even death of the plant.
+Gardenia taitensis is susceptible to root rot under poor conditions, leading to poor growth, stunted flowers, or even plant death.

 Transplanting a Tahitian gardenia plant can be a challenge for even the most seasoned gardeners.